 This page contains information about my professional background in various key areas.
 It isn't my complete CV and doesn't go into detail about my various projects, jobs or experience.
 This page does explain how I've ended up where I am and where I hope to be headed.
-To learn the details of my experience, you might be more interested in my CV, available upon request.
+To learn the details of my experience, you might be more interested in my CV.

 I started programming when I was eight years old and haven't often looked back.
 Along the way I've tried to learn a broad but deep range of skills and knowledge.
 This has given me a rather unique understanding of software and hardware, and the businesses around them.
 I've done a startup in web advertising, worked as a graphics driver developer and am currently developing a new processor design (with a team).